berkeceylan/Gunnleif-Vault/401/CS411/Kerchkoff's Principle.md

 ### Definition:
-- Kerchkoff's Principle assumes that the complete details of the [[Cryptography |cryptographic]] algorithm are known to the public.
+- Kerchkoff's Principle assumes that the complete details of the [cryptographic](Cryptography.md) algorithm are known to the public.
 - Emphasizing transparency in the algorithm and reliability in key management.
 - Secrecy of the cryptographic algorithm is not important
 ### Properties: